53Industries/MQTT-USB-HID-Input/README.md

 Should work on any os with python support.

-- MQTT MSG to sent inside of '<' '>' for serial decoding.
+- MQTT MSG will need to be sent inside of '<' '>' for serial decoding.
 - Can be run as a service on linux using example service file

 Home Assistant custom button card example